|

 in an old farm house on a mountainside.
 When we arrived, Grandpa would be in

-the vegetable garden, down on one knee, snapping green beans from their
+the vegetable garden, down on one knee, snapping green beans from their stalks

-field of wild flowers and thyme swept up toward the woods. ÈWell, well!Ç my
+of wild flowers and thyme swept up toward the woods. ÈWell, well!Ç my

 grandfather would say, as if surprised to see us.
-Grandma would forget that
+Grandma would forget that we

-until the bitter taste would register.
+the bitter taste would register.

 I was supposed to be lucky to have all